anantSinghCross/iris-flower-classification/README.md

 # Iris Flower Classification

-A well-understood project that helped me grasp some of the basics of Machine Learning
+A well-understood project that helped me grasp some of the basics of Machine Learning.
+The project uses supervised learning to predict the type of flower.

 ## Overview of what we have to do